pherris/rally/README.md

 A string templating engine for JavaScript.
 Allows the user to set a list of key/value pairs that are used to format strings.

 ## Usage
-Simple usage:
-The most user friendly usage:
+Simple usage - the most user friendly:

 ````
 StringFormatter.parse("${name} has an appointment on ${day}", "day=Thursday,name=Billy");
 `````

 Less user firendly...
-You must catch the exception if you want your code to process:
+You must catch the possible exception thrown if your template string defines a key that has no value mapped to it (might suggest removing this method from public API):

 `````
 StringFormatter.format("${name} has an appointment on ${day}", "day=Thursday,name=Billy");